Noaozer/NoaRepo/.swm/folders-test-plan.t5sc3.sw.md

 7. Move outdated documents and local draft into the folder

-8. Delete folder with docs/playlist/sub folders that are committed to different branche
+8. Delete folder with docs/playlist/sub folders that are committed to different branches

 9. Delete folder with docs/playlist/sub folders that are committed to different branches